-When gases are liquefied by cooling they can be stored in an atmospheric tank.
-Although the tank is cooled continuously, heating from the surrounding atmosphere and from electrical equipment will result in some of the gas boiling off.
-In some circumstances, this ‘boil-off gas’ (BOG) can be taken out of the tank by a blower and used as fuel, otherwise a blower passes it through a chiller where it is reliquefied and can then be put back into the tank using a liquid pump, in which case it is a circulation process.
+When gases are liquefied by cooling, they can be stored in an atmospheric tank.
+Although the tank is continuously cooled, heat from the surrounding atmosphere and electrical equipment will cause some of the gas to boil off.
+In some circumstances, this ‘boil-off gas’ (BOG) can be drawn from the tank by a blower and used as fuel.
+Otherwise, a blower passes it through a chiller, where it is reliquefied, and it can then be returned to the tank using a liquid pump, in which case it is a circulation process.
 This process is commonly used with ammonia, ethylene, liquefied natural gas (LNG), liquefied petroleum gas (LPG) and propylene.

 Our compressor packages can be customised for a wide variety of operating conditions down to -196°C (-320°F).